Saudi Arabia and China are accused of using sports to cover up human rights abuse

 The practice of countries using sports as a smoke screen is not new.
 Many nations, including Great Britain, saw sports as a way to distract from oppression during colonial times.
 Nazi Germany used the 1936 Berlin Olympics as an opportunity to show off its alleged racial superiority and, during the Cold War, the United States and the Soviet Union used sports as a soft power.

 But the word sportswashing came into use later.
-By one account, according to British sports journalist Sam Cunningham, the term emerged in 2015 when Azerbaijan hosted the European Games, and Amnesty International brought it back to the spotlight a few years later.
+By one account, according to British sports journalist Sam Cunningham, the term emerged in 2015 when Azerbaijan hosted the European Games, and Amnesty International brought it back into the spotlight in criticism against United Arab Emirates' investments in English soccer a few years later.

 Whatever the origins, whether sportswashing can have a lasting effect remains unclear.
 But according to Simon Chadwick, a sports industry expert at Emlyon Business School in France, it can provide temporary relief.